schappag/ptg_biology/README.md

 # Parathyroid Gland Systems Biology (Python Implementation)

 ## Aim
-This repository provides a Python implementation of the quantitative systems physiology model of parathyroid gland (PTG) biology published in:
+This repository provides a Python implementation of the quantitative systems physiology model of parathyroid gland (PTG) biology published in its basic form in:

 > Schappacher-Tilp G, Bieglmayer C, Binder C, Eberle C, Rudas M, Tilp M.
 > *A mathematical model of parathyroid gland biology.*